 Predicting the Future Is Impossible

-In The War of the Worlds (1898) he wrote about a heat-ray weapon and lasers are now part of modern armouries.
+In The War of the Worlds (1898) H.G.
+Wells wrote about a heat-ray weapon and lasers are now part of modern armouries.
 He forecast aerial combat before the Wright brothers had even flown their spruce and muslin plane over 120 feet of sand at Kitty Hawk, North Carolina.

 In the world of prophecy, H.G.
 Wells had a better record than most.